EthanSpillane/Sentral-Scraper/README.md

-# Sentral-Scrapper
+# Sentral-Scraper
-A scrapper for the Sentral timetable platform
+A scrapper for the Sentral timetable platform that I worked on a year ago